shomun/simple-web-crawler/readme.md

 * For each page it will create a node containing url, title and children nodes.

 #Scope of this solution
 * It will only visit absolute urls eg. Http://www.test.com.
-It will ignore anchor and internal urls.
+It will ignore anchor, internal urls and others.
 * All tracking information (urlToVisit, visitedURLs) are kept in memory but can be easily extended to use any caching (memchache/redis) or Database.
 * API Security is not applied